Benji918/Roammates-App/README.md

 ## An innovative MVP solution for users to find, rent rooms and apartments and find rooms and roommates

 ## Problem
-### Students not being able to rent rooms and apartments, find roommates woth ease.
+### Students not being able to rent rooms and apartments, find roommates with ease.

 ## Solution
 ### The web application contains the following features